A/N: Written for Our District 13 "Missing Moments Challenge". Rated for adult language.

-"Let's take a break anyway," Miche adds.
-It's not he's done much work anyway.
-Well, none of us have done that much work.
+"Let's take a break," Miche adds.
+He hasn't done much work, but neither has Rilee or me.
 Most of the boxes are still outside.

-I adjust my leg when I sit down at the table.
+I adjust my leg underneath the table.
 Still getting used to it.
 Still getting used to not being able to wiggle my toes anymore.
 Everyone else is still getting used to seeing it.

 "So, how's the new leg?"
 Miche asks carefully.

 "It's an adjustment."
-It's really not bad.
+It's really not bad, preferable to being dead.
 The rate at which I was able to walk again was pretty phenomenal.
 Had it happened here, as it often does in the mines, I would be stuck in a chair for the rest of my life and a burden to my family.
 My mother would have hated me if that were the case.
 She hates any poor, unfortunate thing that needs a little charity.